hestiacp/hestiacp-docs/admin_docs/web.rst

 .. warning::
     Modifying templates could cause errors on the server and services that are not able to reload or start.

-Every time you will rebuild the user or domain the config files of the domain will be over written by the new templates.
+Everytime you rebuild the user or domain the config files of the domain are overwritten by the new templates.
-This is done by default during update of HestiaCP or it can be initiated by the admin or by modifying settings by the user.
+This happens when:
+- HestiaCP is updated
+- the admin initiates it
+- the user modifies settings

-The templates can be found in the /data/templates/ directory in the install folder.
+The templates can be found in the `/data/templates/` directory in the install folder.
+For webservers they consist of an initializer script (`.sh`), a default template (`.tpl`) and an ssl template (`.stpl`).

 .. list-table:: Template locations
    :widths: 25 75